Skip to content

 Using rpi-sb-provisioner

-For Raspberry Pi Compute Module 4 on Raspberry Pi Compute Module 4 IO Board, you can do this by using the single jumper wire to connect the disable eMMC Boot pins on the 12-pin header at the top of the board
+For any Raspberry Pi Compute Module on the matching Raspberry Pi Compute Module IO Board, you can do this by using the single Jumper Wire to connect the disable eMMC Boot pins on the 12-pin header at the top of the board.

 rpi cm4io detail

-Figure 4.
-Force your Compute Module into RPIBoot mode by connecting the 'disable eMMC Boot' pins
+Figure 2.
+Force your Compute Module into RPIBOOT mode by connecting the 'disable eMMC Boot' pins

-• A new device connection is recognised over USB, and enters the triage phase:
+• A new device connection is recognised over USB, and enters the bootstrap phase:

 • Your device will boot a specialised Raspberry Pi firmware, designed to write a hash of your public signing key (generated from the file pointed to by CUSTOMER_KEY_FILE_PEM) into device One Time Programmable (OTP) memory

-• Your device will be updated to Raspberry Pi EEPROM software released on 2024-05-17
+• Your device will be updated to the latest Raspberry Pi EEPROM software released

 • Your device will perform a silent reboot

-• rpi-sb-provisioner will boot your device with a specialised Linux distribution designed to:
+• rpi-sb-provisioner will boot your device with a specialised Linux distribution, where your device enters the triage phase

 • create a device unique key